-Previously, Lisa worked on a range of social policy issues, including a fair tax campaign with the Sargent Shriver National Center on Poverty Law, family tax credits with the National Women’s Law Center, and domestic violence legal services with LAF.
-Lisa has also worked in non-profit administration and as a middle school teacher.
+Prior to joining ITEP, Lisa promoted state tax and budget policies that improved family economic security, education, and health outcomes for children and their families as an analyst with the Fiscal Policy Center at Voices for Illinois Children.
+She has also worked on advancing the fair tax campaign with the Shriver Center on Poverty Law, improving federal family tax credits with the National Women’s Law Center, and providing legal services to survivors of domestic violence with LAF.
+Prior to graduate school Lisa worked in non-profit administration and as a middle school teacher.

-Lisa holds a bachelor’s degree from Brigham Young University and a Masters in Public Policy Studies and a Juris Doctor degree from the University of Chicago.
+Lisa holds a bachelor’s degree from Brigham Young University and a Masters in Public Policy Studies and a Juris Doctor degree from the University of Chicago.lisa at itep.org

 Recent Publications and Posts view more